Estates and Taxes

 • Under special arrangements your beneficiary may agree to pay the tax instead.
 A tax professional can help you with this.

-The gift tax law limits how much you can give an individual in a given year before you need to file federal IRS Form 709 on the gifts — $18,000 in 2024 ($36,000 for married couples if you both agree [Internal Revenue Code § 2513]), but does not determine whether or not you pay taxes on the gift.
+The gift tax law limits how much you can give an individual in a given year — $17,000 in 2023 ($34,000 for married couples if you both agree [Internal Revenue Code § 2513]) — before you need to file federal IRS Form 709 on the gifts, but does not determine whether or not you pay taxes on the gift.
 A special rule allows you to spread a one-time gift across five years’ worth of gift tax returns to preserve your lifetime gift exclusion.

 • If you only give amounts allowed for each individual in a given year the government will not be aware of how much you are giving away.
 Since there is no limit on the number of individuals, it may be possible to give away much more than the estate tax threshold on the year of your death.